A person who was being held in Department of Correction custody died on Friday, the agency said, marking the 11th Rikers-related death this year.

 While the DOC on Friday said 10 people had died in custody this year, Friday’s fatality marked the 11th Rikers-related death of 2022.

-A Rikers Island detainee who died in June attempted suicide while custody, then passed away after a judge granted him compassionate release.
+A Rikers Island detainee who died in June attempted suicide while in custody, then passed away after a judge granted him compassionate release.
 The DOC did not include that man’s death in its fatality count.

 Earlier this week, 31-year-old Elijah Muhammad died at the George R. Vierno Center on Rikers Island.
 A correction officer was fired in connection with Muhammad’s death, Molina said, without providing details about the officer’s termination.